 In the design, the lines of larger dots show traditional travelling paths, representing the lives and journeys of people.
 Stretching out from these are smaller ‘branches’ reaching out into the world through the landscape.
 These show the choices we make.

 As we travel through our existence, we all make decisions every day that have a permanent mark on our lives and the lives of others.

-The ‘Decisions’ design is featured strongly throughout the foyer of the courthouse; the light box standing centrally in the foyer and possibly the most visually stunning, also evident as safety guard on glass paneling, featured on the reception desk as you enter the foyer and acting as a privacy screen on meeting room glass paneling.
+The 'Decisions' design is featured strongly throughout the foyer of the courthouse; incorporated into the visually stunning light box standing centrally in the foyer, also evident as safety guard on glass paneling, featured on the reception desk as you enter the foyer and acting as a privacy screen on meeting room glass paneling.
 The design can also be seen on chairs situated in the jury meeting rooms upstairs in the courthouse.

 The finished product is an exemplary showcase of what can be done using contemporary Aboriginal design.

 The photographs of the courthouse have been provided courtesy of PTW Architects, photographer Adrian Boddy.